hedgehog125/Itch-Server/README.md

 # Accessing
-When you run the server it should say "Listening on http://<[your ip]>:8000" simply copy this url into your browser.
+When you run the server it should say "Listening on http://<[your ip]>:8000" simply copy the url that the server prints into your browser.

 Enjoy! :D